 Castello Svevo - Catania

-Discovering nature An often overlooked fact is that Italy has some of the most beautiful nature reserves that visitors can discover on their own or with a guided tour.
+Italy has some of the most beautiful nature reserves that visitors can discover on their own or as part of a guided tour.

 Zingaro Nature Reserve - 115 km from Palermo